How to Create an Integration Account Project in Visual Studio 2019

 Pre-requirements

-So, for us to create, in our developer environment, Schemas and Maps for Logic App Consumption to be used inside an Integration Account we need to install Azure Logic Apps Enterprise Integration Tools extension for Visual Studio 2019 – unfortunately, there is no support for recent versions of Visual Studio.
+So, for us to create, in our developer environment, Schemas and Maps for Logic App Consumption to be used inside an Integration Account, we need to install the Azure Logic Apps Enterprise Integration Tools extension for Visual Studio 2019 – unfortunately, there is no support for recent versions of Visual Studio.
 To do that, we need to:

 • Or install it directly on Visual Studio by: